shivannis/xandr-docs-public/xandr-docs/articles/invest/associate-segment-pixels-with-creatives.md

 ---
 title: Microsoft Invest - Associate Segment Pixels with Creatives
 description: Learn how to associate specific segment pixels with your creatives.
 Users are added to the segment pixels when they're viewing and/or clicking the creative.
-This method is server-side where a request tells Xandr to add user to specified segment pixel after the user has clicked or viewed the creative. ms.date: 10/28/2023
+This method is server-side where a request tells Microsoft Advertising to add user to specified segment pixel after the user has clicked or viewed the creative. ms.date: 10/28/2023
 ---